outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - help organize markets so if a criminal targets one group at first, they have to target another group next time, to even distribution of crime
           - also organize labor so if they contribute to a dictatorship as a mercenary, their next career move has to be drug dealing or freelancing
         - crime organizing/migration/trading app
-          - they have to pay higher app fees (less encryption/favors/information) if they offer a variety of crimes, taking jobs away from less skilled criminals
+          - they have to pay higher app fees (less encryption/favors/information, go to group therapy or listen to another criminal complain to contribute to in-app therapy market to pay off their debt) if they offer a variety of crimes, taking jobs away from less skilled criminals
           - if they dont pay their app fees, they have to look at information about their impending/former/possible victims before accepting a crime mission or being paid (you could have robbed this jerk who wronged your family, but you robbed a wonderful person, who instead you could have tricked into doing a minor crime)
             - get paid if they recruit users to the app